maltsev-dev/maltsev-dev.github.io/content/rust_emb_ecosystem.md

 ## &emsp;&emsp;&emsp; 1.
 Low Level
 To program an **MCU**, at the **lowest level**, you need to control a special set of `registers` available inside the **MCU**.
-`Registers` are special memory locations that you can interact with: write data to, read, modify, and store values.
+[Registers](https://maltsev-dev.github.io/emb-registers/) are special memory locations that you can interact with: write data to, read, modify, and store values.
-To write or read a value from a register, you need to manipulate individual bits at specific memory addresses reserved for those registers.
+To write or read a value from a register, you need to manipulate individual **bits** at specific memory addresses reserved for those registers.
 Once the control bits are set in the right registers, at some point the write will be interpreted and passed to a **peripheral device** connected to one of the **MCU** pins to interact with the outside world.

-* This approach can be unsafe, as it requires the use of unsafe blocks and pointer dereferencing to access register addresses - this can lead to undefined behavior (UB) on error.
+* This approach can be unsafe, as it requires the use of **unsafe blocks** and **pointer dereferencing** to access register addresses - this can lead to undefined behavior (UB) and memory errors.
 * Directly manipulating registers to control the **MCU** is powerful, but not the most intuitive or safe way to interact with the hardware.

 ## &emsp;&emsp;&emsp; 2.
 SVD (System View Description) Level
 In addition to the datasheet describing the register structure, **MCU** manufacturers sometimes provide standardized **SVD** (System View Description) files in `xml` format.
-These files contain information about the functions and location of registers in a format convenient for machine processing.
+These files contain information about the functions and location of registers in a format `convenient for machine processing.`
 * The [svd2rust](https://crates.io/crates/svd2rust) tool allows you to automatically generate safe Rust crates with type-safe access to **MCU** peripheral registers based on such **SVD** files.

 ## &emsp;&emsp;&emsp; 3.
 PAC (Peripheral Access Crate) Level

 After patching the **SVD** files and generating code through `svd2rust`, we get a safe and structured **PAC** - interface for working with the **MCU** peripherals.

-**PAC** is a type-safe access to each register of the peripherals.
+**PAC** is a `type-safe access` to each register of the peripherals.
 A struct is created for each register.
 These structs are implemented using zero-cost abstractions (in release mode).

 Thanks to the ownership system in Rust, **PAC** eliminates race conditions when accessing the peripherals.